 God admits God made a mistake!

 As far as I am concerned this knocks any notions of the omnipotence, the omniscience and the omnipresence of God out of the window.
 God created humans, and later regretted it.
-God, then, did not foresee the ‘evil’ that was grow in humans.
+God, then, did not foresee the ‘evil’ that was growing in humans.

 How does he rectify this mistake?
 By using his Godly powers to influence the hearts and minds of all the people of the Earth to behave more holy?